Search Menu

 Gradual Deterioration

-Sometimes people just become lax in their training.
-They do the same commands, in the same places, and at the same time of day, and their dog becomes bored.
-Can you blame them?
-To keep it interesting, make a list of every command your dog knows, and put each one on an index card.
+To keep training interesting, make a list of every command your dog knows, and put each one on an index card.
 Every day, pull a few cards out and make those your training goals for the day.
 If your dog does a great job, the card goes into the discard pile until next week.
-If he needs more help, shuffle the card into the main deck.
-In addition, look at the games you play with your dog during a training session (you do play games with him during your training sessions, right?) and change them up, too.
+If they need more help, shuffle the card into the main deck.
+In addition, look at the games you play with your dog during a training session and change them up, too.

 So remember to be creative, be consistent, and be clear about your criteria.